 2) Study Phonetics (IPA)

-For this exercise, take a look at the song you’re currently working on, and break down each word in the lyrics.
+For this exercise, you can take a look at the song you’re currently working on and break down each word in the lyrics.
 Break apart the vowels, consonants, and diphthongs.
-Feel free to write in your score, if you need to spell a word differently for it to make sense in your singing.
+Feel free to write in your score if you need to spell a word differently for it to make sense in your singing.

 Many singers refer to the IPA (International Phonetic Alphabet) when singing.
 This is a system derived from Latin that is used today as a standardized representation of sounds.
-It’s a great tool for singers to use and study!
+It helps you break apart words into syllables, then into individual sounds.
+This is an excellent tool for singers to use and study, especially for diction exercises.

 3) Practice Vowels

-Take some time focusing on each of the vowels: ah, ay, ee, oh, and oo.
+When you repeat sounds, your voice will naturally become more effective.
+Take some time to focus on each of the vowels: ah, ay, ee, oh, and oo.
 Add a consonant at the beginning (such as “mah, may, me…”) and sing through the list, making sure each one is clear.
+As you practice this, your enunciation will only get better.

 4) Practice Consonants